 Second, it sets out rules and interpretations that will assist market participants in determining whether a particular Title VII instrument is a swap subject to CFTC regulation, a security-based swap subject to Commission regulation, or a mixed swap subject to regulation by both the CFTC and the Commission.

-The entity definitions rulemaking defines the term “security-based swap dealer” and adopts interpretations providing guidance as to how the dealer-trader distinction applies to activities involving security-based swaps.
+The second joint rulemaking addresses certain entity definitions, further defines the term “security-based swap dealer”, and adopts interpretations providing guidance as to how the dealer-trader distinction applies to activities involving security-based swaps.
 This guidance describes what constitutes dealing activity and distinguishes dealing from non-dealing activities such as hedging.